-We expect that delivery of the bonds will be made against payment thereof on or about the closing date specified in this prospectus supplement, which will be the third business day following the date of pricing of the bonds (this settlement cycle being referred to as "T+3").
-Under Rule 15c6-1 of the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade bonds on the date of pricing will be required, by virtue of the fact that the bonds initially will settle in T+3, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
-Purchasers of bonds who wish to trade bonds on the date of pricing should consult their own advisor.
+We expect that delivery of the bonds will be made against payment thereof on or about the closing date specified in this prospectus supplement, which will be the fifth business day following the date of pricing of the bonds (this settlement cycle being referred to as "T+5").
+Under Rule 15c6-1 of the Securities

+Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade bonds on the date of pricing or the next two business days will be required, by virtue of the fact that the bonds initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Purchasers of bonds who wish to trade bonds on the date of pricing or the next two business days should consult their own advisor.